 The magnificent Swan Lake’s Odette and Siegfried is definitely the rarest and most expensive ballet-themed sculpture the Cybis studio ever produced; it was featured on the cover of the Spring 1988 issue of Collector Editions magazine.
-Notice that the ballerina is identical to ‘Curtain Call’ above, except for the position of her head and the decoration on the costume.
-I have no idea whether Curtain Call came first and was later incorporated into this sculpture, or whether Curtain Call was introduced separately after this one (more likely.)
 This impressive sculpture is 14” high and had a declared issue of 100 in 1987 at a price of $8750.
 The edition size was later reduced to only 15.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.